Larger Quantities, Lower Prices

 Mature Height- this maturity height of this tree is 50 to 70 feet.

-Growing Speed- it grows anywhere from 12 to 24 inches in height annually.
+Growing Speed- it becomes anywhere from 12 to 24 inches in height annually.

-Uses in Landscaping- this tree provides great shade against sunlight.
+Uses in Landscaping- this tree provides excellent shade against sunlight.
 It consists of durable and sturdy wood used for making furniture, flooring and other wood-like items.
 The smaller version of this tree, called the European Beech Tree, is used as an ornamental tree.
 It's also an excellent feeding source for many types of birds and mammals because of their nuts.
-This tree has great wildlife value.
+This tree has excellent wildlife value.

 Whether wanting a wonderfully looking, oval-shaped tree in your backyard or larger area, the American Beech tree is the way to go.
 With this tree, you will be the envy of your neighborhood as your landscape outshine others.